abhijit-mudigonda/abhijit-mudigonda.github.io/music.md

 permalink: /music/
 ---

+### A Cappella Arrangements

-Here are some arrangements I've written.
+Here are some a cappella arrangements I've written.
 Many arrangements are mashups of an English song with an Indian-language song.
 Most of these pieces were written for the [MIT Ohms][ohms-site] but I've written pieces for other groups as well.

 - Mayya/Emperor's New Clothes (o.p.b.
 A.R.
 Rahman and Panic! at the Disco): [PDF]({{ site.url }}/pdfs/mayya.pdf) and [Video][mayya-video]
 - Permanent/Ennodu Nee Irundhaal (o.p.b.
 Kygo, JHart, and A.R.
 Rahman): [PDF]({{ site.url }}/pdfs/permanent.pdf)